matt-harsini/mindflux/README.md

 # mindflux

-Web application to track your mood and display data through charts.
+Web application to track your mood with an interactive calendar and display data through charts.

 Live site: <br/>
 https://mindflux.dev